Trigeminal Neuralgia Treatment for Patients in Atlanta, GA, and the Southeastern U.S.

 Gamma Knife radiosurgery and other, different surgical procedures during which a needle is introduced into the trigeminal nerve (rhizotomy) are aimed at reducing the transmission of pain impulses in the trigemnial nerve.
 These can be highly effective in the right circumstance, such as when a patient is not a good candidate for microvascular decompression, but they do not have as high of a cure rate for the condition as microvascular decompression and are also not as likely to effect a permanent cure.

-For more information about trigeminal neuralgia treatment, or to discuss your options with Dr. Jim Robinson, contact Brain Expert, PC, proudly serving Atlanta, GA, and all of the nearby areas.
+For more information about trigeminal neuralgia treatment, or to discuss your options with Dr. Jim Robinson, contact Brain Expert, PC, at 404.254.3160.
+Proudly serving Atlanta, GA, and all of the nearby areas.